Surf Puerto Rico

 Cons- extremely crowded.

-To sum up, Puerto Rico is an extremely popular surf destination, and for a good reason.
-Who doesn’t want to surf perfect wave on a Caribbean Island with warm blue water?
-With such high quality waves and great atmosphere, surfing in Puerto Rico is a recopy for having a good time
+To sum up, Puerto Rico is a top-rated surf destination for a good reason.
+Who doesn’t want to surf perfect waves on a Caribbean Island with warm blue water?
+With such high-quality waves and a great atmosphere, surfing in Puerto Rico is a recipe for having a good time.

 Author